10 Ways to Rock an Animal Friendly Braai

 It’s hot, it’s sizzling and it's delicious!

 Summer is on its way, and therefore so is barbeque season, but barbeques don’t have to be all about greasy burgers, hotdogs, and potato salads laden in thick mayonnaise.
 There are healthier and more compassionate foods you can make which your guests will love.

-1) Spice it up!
-Spices and seasoning bring our flavors and it's much better than using animal fat.
+- Spice it up!
+Spices and seasoning bring our flavours and it's much better than using animal fat.
 Think black pepper, cilantro, herbs and Indian spices which can be added to all kinds of grilled vegetables such as artichokes, peppers and mushrooms.

-3) There are plenty of delicious veggie alternatives like sausages and burger patties where you can't tell the difference.
-You can burst them with additional flavor if you add seasoning of your own.
+- There are plenty of delicious veggie alternatives like sausages and burger patties where you can't tell the difference.
+You can burst them with additional flavour if you add seasoning of your own.

-8) You can create tasty skewers by using mushrooms, bell peppers, onions, baby marrow and tofu.
+- You can create tasty skewers by using mushrooms, bell peppers, onions, zucchini and tofu.
 If using wooden skewers remember to soak them in water first so they don’t catch alight!

-10) Potatoes are a staple at barbeques, however instead of the typical potato salad, grill sweet potato with coriander and lime, or bake potatoes with pesto or tomatoes.
+- Potatoes are a staple at barbeques, however instead of the typical potato salad, grill sweet potatoe with cilantro and lime, or bake potatoes with pesto or tomatoes.
 There are many animal-friendly sauces and spreads which could also be added and served warm.

 Don’t forget your dips, sauces and condiments.
 You can buy many ready-made sauces such as plant-based ranch dressing and pesto, but simple tomato dips and nutty spreads also work.

 It's easy to make a tasty, animal-friendly barbeque!
 A little bit of imagination and preparation will ensure you can create simple and fast meat-free food.